TTK4130/ttk4130.github.io/docs/animation.rst

 The renderer is the component that converts the entire scene, including all meshes, lights and cameras, into pixels displayed on the screen.
 Since the renderer cannot process abstract objects directly, meshes serve as the concrete representations of these objects that can be rendered visually.
 This setup ensures that every object has a defined shape and appearance allowing the renderer to generate the final visual output of the scene accurately.
 For every mesh we also need to specify its material.
-In this example we'll use MeshLambertMaterial, which tells Pythreejs to render our meshes with `lambertian reflectance <https://en.wikipedia.org/wiki/Lambertian_reflectance>`_.
+In this example we use MeshLambertMaterial, which tells Pythreejs to render our meshes with `lambertian reflectance <https://en.wikipedia.org/wiki/Lambertian_reflectance>`_.

 .. jupyter-execute::